HSMoriyama/Fulstack-Project-PitStop/README.md

 and free to attend the service scheduled.
 So this way, the workshop choosen by the costumer will be able to get prepared to attend the schaduled service in a faster way, guaranteeing the vehicle return as fast as possible.

-# Technologies used to develop the API so far:
+# Technologies used so far:
 ### Front-end: in development
 ![VsCode](https://img.shields.io/badge/Visual_Studio_Code-0078D4?style=for-the-badge&logo=visual%20studio%20code&logoColor=white)
 ![Html](https://img.shields.io/badge/HTML5-E34F26?style=for-the-badge&logo=html5&logoColor=white)